Reader in Modern British History

 Cambridge CB2 3AP

 Dr Lawrence joined the History Faculty in October 2004 having previously taught at University College, London, the University of Liverpool and Harvard University (2002-3).
 He studied History at King’s College, Cambridge and completed his doctorate in 1989.
 He chairs the editorial board of Twentieth-Century British History (OUP), and is an editorial advisor to History and Policy.
-He has been awarded a Leverhulme Major Research Fellowship for 2013-15 and will be on research leave during this period.
+He was awarded a Leverhulme Major Research Fellowship for 2013-15 and is currently completing a monograph based on this project.

 Departments and Institutes

 Dr Lawrence works on British social, political and cultural history from the mid-nineteenth century to the present.
 He has published extensively on political language and the culture of public politics.
 His book Electing Our Masters: the Hustings in British Politics from Hogarth to Blair was published by OUP in 2009.
-To hear him discussing the book with Carolyn Quinn on BBC Radio 4 click here.
-His wider interests include the cultural legacy of war in the twentieth century, and the politics of social identity since the Second Reform Act.
-He is currently working on a study of class and the politics of social identity in Britain from the 1930s to the present, including a history of popular individualism (and its limits).
+He is currently working on the politics of social identity in Britain from the 1930s to the present, including a history of popular individualism (and its limits).
 In 2014 he wrote and presented a documentary on Radio 4 on 'The Unmaking of the English Working Class'.

-Dr Lawrence offers graduate supervision in most aspects of modern British social, cultural and political history from the Second Reform Act to the present.
-He has supervised thirteen PhDs to completion (all with no more than minor corrections).
-These have been on subjects as diverse as Gladstone’s library, death in working-class culture, late Victorian popular politics, popular Conservatism, 1906-24, England at war 1914-15, women in inter-war public life, party politics between the wars, the politics of Zionism in post-war Britain, and Labour and Europe from the 1960s to the 1980s.
-His current PhD students are working on: London transport and social change, 1880-1939; Culture and class on the British Left, 1930-1960; post-war overspill housing programmes, and Languages of class and the social in 1970s and 1980s Britain.
+Dr Lawrence currently offers graduate supervision in modern British social, cultural and political history from 1918 to the present.
+He has supervised nineteen PhDs to completion (all with no more than minor corrections).
+These have been on subjects as diverse as Gladstone’s library; death in working-class culture; popular Conservatism, 1906-24; London transport and social change, 1880-1939; Culture and class on the British Left, 1930-1960; post-war overspill housing programmes, and Languages of class and the social in 1970s and 1980s Britain.
 His current PhD students are working on: the British Left and the politics of everyday life, 1958-91; the cultural history of wider share ownership since the 1920s; popular conceptions of time and social change since 1945; the Conservatives and the politics of public opinion in the 1970s and 1980s, and the intellectual history of Euro-scepticism.